Rochester Building and Damp, tackling condensation and ingress in Medway and beyond

 It is important to remember, however, that the only lasting remedy for wood rot is to cure the damp which caused it in the first place.

-Disrepair of ones property leads to disrepair of the individual and in time…..disrepair and neglect of ones country !…………….
-I trust you, my fair friend….to make good the needed repairs, build where necessary…and never let rot, decay and degradation of your most prized investment, fall into a state of irreparable decline.
+Disrepair of an Englishman’s property leads to disrepair of the individual and in time….disrepair and neglect of ones country !…………… I trust you, my fair friend…..to make good the needed repairs, build where necessary and never let rot, decay and degradation of your most prized investment, fall into a state of irreparable decline.
 You sir, I trust….are far better than that.
-For this is forever England….”
+For this is forever our beloved homeland….”

 Winston Churchill 1938